ChasTechProjects/Debian64Pi/README.md

 <code>sudo ./stage1.sh</code>

+By default, this script will setup the Pi 4 kernel, meaning it will not work on the Pi 3.
+To change it to the Pi 3, comment all the Pi 4 kernel install lines in the script and uncomment all the Pi 3 kernel install lines.
+This will break Pi 4 functionality however, as there is no current universal build support.

 The script will setup a minimal Debian installation as well as the kernel and everything on the image.
 Once it's finished, you will be in the chroot environment, so run:

 <code>./stage2.sh</code>